cbl-dart/cbl-dart/packages/cbl_native/README.md

 Binaries for Couchbase Lite + Dart.

-> **Warning:** This is an internal package for [`cbl`](https://github.com/cofu-app/cbl-dart/tree/main/packages/cbl) and it's API should not be considered public.
+> **Warning:** This is an internal package for [`cbl`](https://github.com/cofu-app/cbl-dart/tree/main/packages/cbl) and its API should not be considered public.

 ## Binaries versioning

 This package does not contain the actual binaries.
-It's primary purpose is to declare dependencies on a version of the binaries.
+Its primary purpose is to declare dependencies on a version of the binaries.
 The binaries for a specific released are attached to a corresponding GitHub release, with a tag such as `cbl_native-v0.1.0`.